rbdm/8755-project/README.md

     - Download ImageNet dataset from [here](http://image-net.org/download-images) for training
     - Run preprocess.ipynb to resize test images and create BW images

-2. Best results for running and fine tuning DeOldify colorization model can be viewed by running inference using 'Colorizer_GANFineTune_bestmodel.pth'.
-Example inference is shown in 'colorize_test.ipynb'
+2. Best results for running and fine tuning DeOldify colorization model can be viewed by running inference using `Colorizer_GANFineTune_bestmodel.pth`.
+Example inference is shown in `colorize_test.ipynb`

-3. Results for MSGAN training can be viewed by running the 'MSGAN_training.ipynb' file
+3. Results for MSGAN training can be viewed by running the `MSGAN_training.ipynb` file

 ### Joint with other restoration
 The adopted final pipeline consists of preprocessing using Wan et al's (2020) method from [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life/tree/master/Global) and feeding the result to the colorization model.

-To test it, run 'joint_restoration_test.ipynb'
+To test it, run `joint_restoration_test.ipynb`

 ### Acknowledgement

-The final code implemented here are heavily based on the implementation from:
+The final code implemented here are heavily based on the implementation from other repositories:
 1. The original deoldify repository [here](https://github.com/jantic/DeOldify), and
-2. Wan et al's joint restoration [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life/tree/master/Global)
+2. The pre-colorization step are from Wan et al's joint restoration [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life/tree/master/Global)